samskivert/jmustache/README.md

     one another, they'll simply both resolve the variable instead of one resolving the variable and the other using the cached resolution.

-So the executive summary is: it is safe to share a `Mustache.Compiler` instance across threads to compile templates, and if you pass immutable data to your templates when executing and any helper classes you supply are thread-safe, then it is safe to share a `Template` instance across threads, with multiple threads executing the template simultaneously.
+So the executive summary is: as long as all helper classes you supply are thread-safe, it is safe to share a `Mustache.Compiler` instance across threads to compile templates.
+If you pass immutable data to your templates when executing, it is safe to share a `Template` instance across threads, with multiple threads executing the template simultaneously.

 Limitations